CEO Jared Isaacman

 Captain Snodgrass currently flies as Lead Solo on the Black Diamond Jet Team supporting the Make-A-Wish Foundation.
 Captain Snodgrass serves as Draken International's Chief Pilot, Director of Deployed Operations and Congressional Liaison.

-Vice President of Training, Tactics and Security John "Slick" Baum
+John Baum is the Vice President of Strategic Projects and Security at Draken International John Baum